Commit451/Untriggered/README.md

 ```

 # Support
 Please note that this library has a dependency on `appcompat`.
-Widgets are subclass from their AppCompat counterparts, such as `AppCompatCheckBox` and the like to allow for fancy Material styling on all API levels.
+Widgets are subclassed from their AppCompat counterparts, such as `AppCompatCheckBox` and the like to allow for fancy Material styling on all API levels.

 Currently supported `CompoundButton`s are:
 - CheckBox